JeremyWarui/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Delete the file `betty`.
 9. Delete the directory my_first_directory that is in the /tmp directory
 10. Changes the working directory to the previous one.
+11. List all files in current, parent and /boot directory
+12. Prints the type of the file named iamafile